Sampaguitas/pdb_client/README.md

 ### How does it work:

 The Project Database (PDB) is divided into 4 interconected modules: Expediting, Inspection, Shipping and Warehouse.
-It allows employees from these various departement to perform their daily task while keeping all the information in a central spot.
+It allows employees from these various departement to perform their daily tasks while keeping all the information in a central spot.

 ### What are the advantages: